MattIrv/Hanoi/README.md

 # Hanoi
-Simple Tower of Hanoi app that demonstrates Sprite Kit, Storyboards, and Swift.
+Simple Tower of Hanoi app that demonstrates SpriteKit, Storyboards, and Swift.

+## About
+This app was created purely in Swift.
+It uses Apple's Storyboards and SpriteKit framework to present a simple interactive game on iOS devices.
+To build the app yourself, simply clone this repository and import it as a project in Xcode.
+It should be able to build out of the box, although you may need to be using the latest developer preview of Xcode.

 ## Screenshots
 Start Screen